Doug Beattie | |

 Following his announcement, there was speculation that he would stand in the subsequentleadership election, though Beattie ruled himself out, saying: "It would simply not be credible, or right, for me to put my name forward to be re-elected as the party leader.
 I must accept that while a large number would like me to stay as leader there is an equal number that may not."[37][38]

-Beattie has been characterized as a 'progressive'[41] and 'liberal' within the UUP, but said upon his election as leader that those with conservative values had "nothing to fear" from him and that he would "tread a path to make sure that your voice is heard and I will never denigrate your opinion".[22][42]
+Beattie has been characterized as a 'progressive'[41] and 'moderate' within the Ulster Unionist Party, but said upon his election as leader that those with conservative values had "nothing to fear" from him and that he would "tread a path to make sure that your voice is heard and I will never denigrate your opinion".[21][42]
 He proposed a motion in Stormont calling for a ban ongay conversion therapy, which passed, and argued "[there] is no therapy that would make me a gay man.
 So why would we say that a gay man can be fixed or cured?
 There isn't.
 It's ludicrous.
 Conversion therapy is humiliating."[43]

 Beattie is against theNorthern Ireland Protocol, the post-Brexit trade arrangements, believing it is damaging to theBelfast Agreement.
 He said "I do not want a hardened border on the island of Ireland, but neither do I want a border in the Irish Sea".[43]